Daylighting the Saw Mill River in Yonkers

 With the aboveground riverbed we have recreated 13,775 square feet of aquatic habitat, including a tidal pool and two freshwater pools.
 The new natural river flows parallel to the preexisting underground flume, which now serves as an overflow channel to protect the integrity of the new park and the downtown area from floods.

-The old Larkin Plaza, including the parking lot that sat on top of the underground river, will be transformed into a public park by the end of summer 2012.
-The Grand Opening will occur during Riverfest on September 8th.
+The old Larkin Plaza, including the parking lot that sat on top of the underground river, has been transformed into a public park.
+The Grand Opening occurred during Riverfest on September 8th 2012.
 The Saw Mill River Coalition and Groundwork Hudson Valley have worked with local partners — including the City of Yonkers, the Project for Public Spaces, Inc., the Public Library, the Beczak Environmental Education Center, the Friends of Phillipse Manor Hall, and area businesses — to develop the interpretive elements for this new space.
 Through educational exhibits, residents and visitors will be able to investigate the river’s history and the various ways in which human activity has affected its ecology over the past 400 years.

 In the 1920s, the Army Corp of Engineers undertook a project to bury the Saw Mill River in downtown Yonkers in order to manage sanitation and floods.
 The final phase at Larkin Plaza was completed in 1922.
 After flowing through the newly-constructed flume, the river emptied into the Hudson River at a point immediately north of the Yonkers Pier.